April and May are great months to visit Cozumel, whether it’s just at the end of your school vacation or after the spring break season is over.

 Luckily, diving here is great all year round, and there will still be plenty to see if you’re diving Cozumel in April or May.

-The dive sites in the Cozumel marine park are known for great variety in corals and sponges, and lots of large marine life including nurse sharks, three types of sea turtles, moray eels, southern stingrays, and large fish like grouper and barracuda.
+The dive sites in the Cozumel marine park are known for great variety in corals and sponges, and lots of large marine life including nurse sharks, three types of sea turtles, various moray (and other) eels, southern stingrays, and large fish like grouper and barracuda.

-Cozumel and the Mesoamerican barrier reef is home to all manner of small colorful reef fish, from rainbow and midnight parrotfish on down to juvenile drumfish, trunkfish and blue-spotted damselfish.
+Cozumel and the Mesoamerican barrier reef is home to all manner of small colorful reef fish, from rainbow or midnight parrotfish, the always paired angel– and butterflyfish, and on down to juvenile drumfish, trunkfish and blue-spotted damselfish.

 Cozumel diving is also great for macro marine life.